microsoft/TypeScript-Handbook/pages/Module Resolution.md

 * value of *baseUrl* command line argument (if given path is relative it is computed based on current directory)
 * value of *baseUrl* property in 'tsconfig.json' (if given path is relative it is computed based on the location of 'tsconfig.json')

+Note that relative module imports are not impacted by setting the baseUrl, as they are always resolved relative to thier importing files.

 You can find more documentation on baseUrl in [RequireJS](http://requirejs.org/docs/api.html#config-baseUrl) and [SystemJS](https://github.com/systemjs/systemjs/blob/master/docs/overview.md#baseurl) documentation.